The system must also cater for the different places where people live and work, from high density urban centres to local suburbs and rural areas.

 - it reduces the vulnerability of workers to long-term unemployment in the event of (unforeseen) employment change or job loss.

 The vast bulk of freight and commercial travel in Auckland is by medium and small size vehicles distributing goods to retailers or to homes, and by service workers such as plumbers or electricians.
-Travel delays and uncertainty about trip times create real and substantial costs to businesses.
+Travel delays and uncertainty about trip times from congestion create real and substantial costs to businesses.
 This increases costs for everyone.

 An integrated approach will improve our ability to ensure consistent service provision, with affordable and sustainable travel choices.